The Universal Protocol

 Introduction

 BRC-20's radical simplicity sparked a revolution.
 The Universal Protocol honors that spirit by resolving its foundational flaws.
-We migrate logic from witness data to prunable `OP_RETURN` outputs—a deliberate choice for Bitcoin's long-term health and decentralization.
+We migrate logic from witness data to prunable OP_RETURN outputs—a deliberate choice for Bitcoin's long-term health and decentralization.

 This is not a replacement, but a profound extension.
 It maintains backward compatibility while establishing the most robust accountability system for a token protocol on Bitcoin.

-Satoshi-Faithful
+Satoshi-Faithful Design

 Fundamental Concepts